vishalsharbidar/COVID-19-Data-Science/README.md

 # Applied Data Science - COVID 19 Data Analysis

-The goal of this project is to learn the best practices of data science from the industry while developing a COVID-19 analysis prototype
+The goals of this project,
+* is to learn the best practices of data science from the industry while developing a COVID-19 analysis prototype.
+* To trace the confirmed number, calculate the doubling rate and doubling time for 100+ countries.
+* To generate SIR model simulation for 100+ countries.

 The project focuses on the process of modeling (Python) and a methodology to approach a business problem.